ccb60/ccb60/README.md

 In some cases, data preparation relied on non-open source tools, especially Microsoft Excel and ESRI's ArcGIS.
-Where included, spreadsheet and GIS files are either provided as is (as *.xlsx files), use industry standard formats(e.g., shapefiles for geospatial data) or are provided in CSV files.
+Where included, spreadsheet and GIS files are either provided as is (as *.xlsx files), use industry standard formats(e.g., shapefiles for geospatial data) or are provided as CSV files.

-Original data files are in the format in which they were recieved, which included spreadsheets, CSV files, tab delimiited text files, shapefiles, XML files, and more.
-Derived data files are principally presented as CSV files, althugh some geospatial data are provided in other formats.
+Original data files are in the format in which they were recieved, which included spreadsheets, CSV files, tab delimited text files, shapefiles, XML files, and more.
+Derived data files are principally presented as CSV files, although some geospatial data are provided in other formats.

 ## Data Provenance and Repository Structure
 Wherever possible, we have included raw data sources, or (more rarely)